GREAT OAK VISION STATEMENT

 Philosophically GOHS is built upon a set of "Core Beliefs" known as the Branches of Excellence, also referred to as the SPIRIT of Great Oak.
 Scholarship, Passion, Integrity, Reflection, Involvement, and Teamwork comprise these core values which are the basis for the ESLR’s.

 GOHS staff and administration believe that students connected to their school are more successful.
-Our Goal is to involve at least 80% of our students in a significant capacity through activities, athletics, clubs, or the performing arts.
+Our Goal is to involve at all of our students in a significant capacity through activities, athletics, clubs, or the performing arts.
 We have also embraced and enacted the tenets prescribed through the Renaissance program for student recognition and academic excellence to help promote student success and involvement.
+The Red Wave attends and supports school performances and competition on campus and the Wolfpack Student Body serves as a model for student leadership.

 The physical plant of GOHS is designed to provide a variety of opportunities for our students.
-GOHS houses 124 classrooms for instruction.
+GOHS houses 128 classrooms for instruction.
 Each classroom contains a computer workstation and LCD projector for presentation purposes, but many are specialized to meet the requirements of the curriculum.
-The specialized classrooms include: 6 open-use computer labs; 2 business computer labs; 14 science labs; a library; a foods and nutrition kitchen; ROTC with office and wardrobe rooms; 3 art rooms (1 ceramics); a computer repair classroom; TV Video production studio; a print shop; drafting room; construction technology; gymnasium (includes dance room, wrestling room, and weight room); and the performing arts complex (includes band room, choir room, and drama).
-The campus also includes athletic fields for baseball, softball, and soccer, outdoor basketball and volleyball courts, sand volleyball courts and a stadium with a synthetic turf football/soccer field and rubberized track.
+The specialized classrooms include: 2 open use computer labs, 2 business computer labs, mobile computer labs for classroom use, 4 science labs; a library; a foods and nutrition kitchen; ROTC with office and wardrobe rooms; 3 art rooms (1 ceramics); TV Video production studio: gymnasium (includes dance room, aerobics room, wrestling room, and 2 weight rooms); and the performing arts complex (includes band room, choir room, and drama).
+The campus also includes athletic fields for baseball, softball, and soccer, outdoor basketball and volleyball courts, sand volleyball courts and a stadium with a synthetic turf football/soccer/lacrosse field and rubberized track.
 A swim complex was completed in 2005.

 The most significant thing about GOHS is the staff.
 A highly qualified, enthusiastic and energetic staff is the true leader of the PACK.
-They have worked collaboratively to unpack and identify "power standards."
+They have worked collaboratively to unpack and identify "power standards" as the district has rolled out the Common Core and the Next Generation Science Standards.
 Benchmark assessments have been developed to provide data that informs teachers of strengths or gaps in instruction.
 A number of departments have critically looked at grading and homework practices and have led the charge for a standards-based grading system that focuses on academic performance rather than effort and citizenship.
+Intervention practice works to close the achievement gap with a particular focus on math as well as to support any student at risk across the campus in all curricular areas.